storyblok/storyblok-react/README.md

 ### Fetching Content and Listening to Storyblok Visual Editor events

 Use `useStoryblok` to fetch the content as well as enable live editing.
-You need to pass the `slug` as the first parameter, `apiOptions` as the second parameter, and `bridgeOptions` as the third parameter, which is optional if you want to set the options for the bridge by yourself:
+You need to pass the `slug` as the first parameter, `apiOptions` as the second parameter, and `bridgeOptions` as the third parameter, which is optional if you want to set the options for the bridge by yourself.
+Check the available [apiOptions](https://github.com/storyblok/storyblok-js-client#class-storyblok) (passed to `storyblok-js-client`) and [bridgeOptions](https://www.storyblok.com/docs/Guides/storyblok-latest-js?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-nuxt) (passed to the Storyblok Bridge).

 ```js
 import { useStoryblok, StoryblokComponent } from "@storyblok/react";